galactic-forensics/website/content/resources/mind-bytes/_index.md

   image: ""
 ---

-Here you find some randomly assorted sort articles, how-tos, and tutorials for automating stuff on your computer, evaluating data, etc.
+Here you find some randomly assorted articles, how-tos, and tutorials for automating stuff on your computer, evaluating data, etc.
-Most articles will probably be on some fun stuff in python that you might find useful, or maybe not.
+There is / will be stuff on python, statistics, science, etc. that you might find useful, or maybe not.
+Either way:
 Happy browsing!